 Coolpad’s Yulong further requests that Xiaomi Communications and the first branch of Xiaomi Co. pay compensation for the losses.
 The said losses include Yulong’s suffer from the infringement, entire legal fees, notarization fees, and other related expenses for stopping the patent violation.

-The case is accepted by the Guangdong Province Intermediate People’s Court, although the hearing is yet to begin.
+The Guangdong Province Intermediate People’s Court accepts the case, although the hearing is yet to begin.
 No specific timeline is released either.

 According to a report a few days ago, Jiang Chao, Coolpad’s CEO said that the company owns more than 10,000 patents, and these have been stolen by multiple companies.
 He as well said that they are on course to chase it all down, and it seems Xiaomi is the first to have it.